- Well-conceived interior

 With cupholders, seats, and USB ports for all, the 2020 Subaru Ascent makes a great family hauler.

 Up front, the 2020 Ascent has firm seats with a good range of adjustment.
-All but the base model with an 8-way power-adjustable driver seat, while versions with leather trim additional adjustment and memory.
+All but the base model includes an eight-way power-adjustable driver seat, while versions with leather trim additional adjustment and memory.
 The lack of a height-adjustable passenger seat is a surprising oversight, however, and broad drivers may find the front seats a little narrow.

 The rear seat has nearly 39 inches of leg room and a base that moves forward and backward at the tug of a lever.
 A three-seat bench is standard on most, while the captain’s chairs that come with the Touring can be had on Premium and Limited versions for no extra cost.
 That’s unusual compared to rivals that limit seven-passenger seating to the highest trims, and it may be a big selling point for some families.